snap-one/docs-driverworks-fundamentals/source/includes/18_handling_xml_code/_2-USINGXMLDEPENDENCIES.md

 The dependency XML found in the Keypad Driver and the coordinated connection XML between the Keypad driver and the `light_for_keypad` driver results in the driver being loaded when the Keypad driver loads.
 Also, the first binding for the Keypad driver is connected to the `light_for_keypad` driver at binding ID 14.

-In the beginning of this document, we indicated that the use case calls for two instances of the `light_for_keypad` driver to load.
+In the beginning of this section, we indicated that the use case calls for two instances of the `light_for_keypad` driver to load.
 This happens due to the second dependency binding XML found in the Keypad driver.
 Specifically, lines 17 through 32 represent another dependent binding that will be automatically created between the keypad driver and the `light_for_keypad` driver when they load.

 Keypad Driver Dependencies XML